GISLab-ELTE/railroad/README.md

 The project uses some third-party dependencies.
 These can be installed from the official repository of the given Linux distribution.
-In Ubuntu 16.04 LTS the following packages are necessary for building:
 *  [GNU Make](https://www.gnu.org/software/make/)
 *  [CMake](https://cmake.org/)
 *  [PCL](http://pointclouds.org/)